-The results of such monitoring shall be submitted with the permit renewal application.
+The results of such monitoring shall be submitted with the application for reissuance.
+The permittee shall notify EPA within 14 days of completing the monitoring for each month specified above.
 Additional reporting requirements are specified in Part II.D.1 & 10.
-Based on the results of the monitoring, the permittee shall attempt to identify the sources of the parameters found at significant levels and if feasible, eliminate the sources.
-If, upon review of the analysis performed by the permittee, it is determined that additional requirements are needed to protect the receiving waters in accordance with applicable water quality standards, the permit may then be modified by EPA in accordance with applicable laws and rules.
+The permittee shall report to EPA any whole effluent toxicity test results greater than 1.0 TU_A or 1.0 TU_C within five (5) days of becoming aware of the result.
+If, upon review of the analysis, it is determined that additional requirements are needed to protect the receiving waters in accordance with applicable water quality standards, the permit may then be modified by EPA in accordance with applicable laws and rules.